Pandas Replace: The Faster and Better Approach to Change Values of a Column.

 })

-Lastly we can combine the merits of nested dictionaries with regex.
-We can specify different rules to each column and replace them with new value.
+Lastly, we can combine the merits of nested dictionaries with regex.
+We can specify different rules for each column and replace them with new values.

-The below code will do a regex-based string replace on column 'category'.
-Yet, on the 'followers' column it assigns np.nan to the missing values.
+The below code will do a regex-based string replacement on column ‘category’.
+Yet, on the ‘followers’ column it assigns np.nan to the missing values.

 df.replace({